Gabesarch/brain-dissection/README.md

 This repo contains code and data for running Brain Dissection.

-This repo is heavily based on the methods from [Higher visual areas act like domain-general filters with strong selectivity and functional specialization](https://www.biorxiv.org/content/10.1101/2022.03.16.484578v2)
+This repo is based on the methods from [Higher visual areas act like domain-general filters with strong selectivity and functional specialization](https://www.biorxiv.org/content/10.1101/2022.03.16.484578v2)

 ### Contents
 <!--